The Flea Life Cycle

 Flea Behaviour

 Understanding flea behaviour is key to controlling and preventing infestations.
 Fleas have evolved to be resilient and adaptive, allowing them to thrive in many environments.
-Here are some key aspects of flea behavior:Jumping Ability: Fleas are notorious for their jumping skills.
+Here are some key aspects of flea behaviour:Jumping Ability: Fleas are notorious for their jumping skills.
 With the ability to jump up to 150 times their body length, fleas easily move from one host to another, making them highly mobile and difficult to catch.
 This is how fleas quickly spread between animals and into different parts of your home.

 Blood Feeding: Fleas are parasitic and require a blood meal to survive.
 Once they find a suitable host, they’ll start feeding within minutes.
 Flea bites cause irritation, and in some pets, they can trigger allergic reactions leading to intense itching, redness, and even hair loss.